IMF mission to visit Ukraine from Jan 8

-KIEV Dec 29 An International Monetary Fund mission will visit Ukraine in early January for more discussions over implementation of an economic reform programme, the IMF said on Monday.
+KIEV An International Monetary Fund mission will visit Ukraine in early January for more discussions over implementation of an economic reform program, the IMF said on Monday.

 "The International Monetary Fund is moving expeditiously to continue discussions with the Ukrainian authorities on the IMF-supported economic reform program aiming to stabilize the Ukrainian economy and restore sustainable growth," it said in a statement.